How to Groom A Dog at Home: A Beginner’s Guide

 You likely brush your teeth at least twice a day, but when was the last time you brushed your dog's teeth?
 Like humans, a dog's pearly whites need care, too!
 Regular brushing prevents gum disease and tooth decay, eliminates bad breath (more pleasant puppy kisses!), and reduces the risk of serious health issues linked to dental problems.

-Professionals recommend brushing three times per week as the minimum recommendation to help remove plaque and prevent tartar accumulation, however every day (or twice a day) is best.
-Dental bones and water additives may help in between brushings, but will not have the same effect as manual brushing.
+Professionals recommend brushing three times per week as the minimum recommendation to help remove plaque and prevent tartar accumulation.

 5. Hair Trimming